cnlohr/cnballpit-vrc/README.md

  * Add shadows to the balls.
  * Make ball pit use SDF for boundary.

- * Change bounding box for points two different sizes.
- * Use shader override on other two depth cameras.
- * Use override on AudioLink.
  * Try unique tag names.
- * Make both cameras for combine pass be at the same position, only one piece of geometry.
+ * Make both cameras for combine pass be at the same position, only one piece of geometry, maybe?
  * Test out explicit CRT Rendering Orders https://docs.unity3d.com/Manual/class-CustomRenderTexture.html#custom-render-texture
- * Try disabling the light source for rendering cameras.
+ * INVESTIGATE why lack of light makes map render in 8.1ms instead of 10.5ms.
+ * Double up physics steps, and make them sensitive to time.
+ * Cleanup shaders, leaving standard ones.

 ## 2.0 Release Notes (Morning of July 6)